Fantasia Artist Colored Pencils

 Overall review – 4.5/5

 There really aren’t any major complaints with this set.
 A few more colors would have been nice, but this is only minor as any color is readily achievable with the great blending you have in front of you.
 Color could also take a notch up, but often for thicker applications, you can give up durability and user-friendliness (since this is still being targeted for relative beginners as well).
-Highly recommended.
+And, of course, they are quite affordable and should be within most people’s budget.
+We highly recommend these.

 *It is worth noting that according to one of our readers there is a lot of overlap between Reeves and Fantasia colored pencils where the cores may be the same.
 We are looking into this more and will provide an update when we can*